What To Expect

 Each llama will come with a saddle, 2 panniers, blanket, halter and lead rope, stake, stakeout lead rope, orange neckband, scale, bug spray, supplemental pellets, and a collapsible water bucket.
 Each pannier is big enough to hold the equivalent of two 5-gallon buckets (use this as a size reference for the amount of gear you should bring).
 Bulky items like sleeping bags, sleeping pads, etc., may be tied to the top of the saddle.

 While loading your gear in the panniers, you should weigh each pannier separately with the scale.
-Both panniers should be within a 2 pounds of each other and be as close to the same size as possible.
-As a general rule, the entire load should never be over 80lbs of total weight (including the saddle and blanket which are roughly 5lbs).
+Both panniers should be within 1-2 pounds of each other and be as close to the same size as possible.
+As a general rule, the entire load should never be over 75 pounds of total weight (including the saddle and blanket which are roughly 5 pounds).

 To learn the basics of saddling and loading up a pack llama, watch the video below.